Mook en Middelaar: History

 Most inhabitants of Mook and Middelaar sought refuge elsewhere until the liberation.

 To support the cement industry, sand was dug out in the fields next to the river Maas (known as 'Cuyksesteeg') which consequently lead to the forming of the Mookerplassen recreational lakes, between Middelaar and the Mookerheide.
-After a couple of floodings in the 80's and 90's a removable lock was built to save the area from flooding again.
+After a couple of floodings in the 80s and 90s a removable lock was built to save the area from flooding again.

 Public transport

 Mook and the municipality is served by three bus lines and has its own train station, Mook-Molenhoek railway station.